microsoft/DynamicTelemetry/docs/docs/Architecture.Probes.Overview.document.md

 alter the system, such as with EBPF, uProbes, kProbes, or DTrace..

-DynamicTelemetry facilitates the dynamic and rapid activation of probes to collect data and integrate it into your existing Open Telemetry workflows.
+DynamicTelemetry facilitates the dynamic and rapid activation of probes to collect data and integrate it into your existing OpenTelemetry workflows.
 This functionality is particularly beneficial in production systems where a probe may need to be deactivated after use or should a performance issue be detected.